1200 North 7th Street, Chariton, Iowa 50049

 Phone: (641) 774-3213 | Toll-free: (800) 404-3111 | Email: email@example.com

 Physical Therapy services at LCHC provide relief from pain for patients who suffer from headaches as well as acute or chronic pain in the back, neck and joints.
 Therapy also benefits patients who have suffered neurological conditions such as stroke, spinal cord injury, and traumatic brain injury, as well as more chronic conditions such as Parkinson’s and Multiple Sclerosis.

-Physical Therapy provides successful treatment of illness and injury, including post-surgical therapy to help patients regain mobility and strength following joint replacement surgery (knees, ankles, hips, and shoulders), spinal surgery (neck and back), and surgical repair of fractures including rotator cuff, knee, ACL, and meniscus repairs.
+Physical Therapy provides successful treatment of illness and injury, including post-surgical therapy to help patients regain mobility and strength following joint replacement surgery (knees, hips, and shoulders), spinal surgery (neck and back), and surgery to repair rotator cuff, ACL, and miniscus.

 Patients suffering from incontinence, balance deficits, and various forms of dizziness may also find Physical Therapy to be beneficial to their health and well-being.